wing5wong/artisan-whs-static/source/_international/fees-and-accommodation.md

 ## Optional Extra Costs

 * **NZQA External Examination Fee: NZ $383.30**
-* **North Island 3 Day Trip: Estimate $750 $850**  A three-day escorted tour around the centre of the North Island.
+* **North Island 3 Day Trip: Estimate $750 - $850**  A three-day escorted tour around the centre of the North Island.
 The trip goes from Whanganui to Waitomo
   Caves and Rotorua, where students experience Maori culture, the luge, a farm show and Velocity Valley, before returning to Whanganui via Taupo (includes all entry fees, travel, food and accommodation).
-* **Wellington 3 Day Trip: Estimae $450** A three-day escorted tour to Wellington.
+* **Wellington 3 Day Trip: Estimate $450** A three-day escorted tour to Wellington.
 The trip goes from Whanganui to the Wairarapa then Wellington.
 It includes Mount Bruce Bird Sanctuary, Te Papa Museum, Weta Workshop and Adrenaline Forest.
 All entry fees, travel, food and accommodation is included.
 * **Air Chathams flight to Whanganui: NZ $190** Air Chathams flight to Whanganui with full concierge service.
 This includes a meet and transfer on arrival at Auckland International airport plus care of student until arrival in Whanganui.
 * **Auckland Meet and Transfer: NZ $175** You will be met at Auckland airport and transferred to the domestic plane for flight to Whanganui or Palmerston North.
-* **Palmerston North Meet and Transfer: NZ $140** You will be met at Palmerston North airport and transferred to Whanganui .
+* **Palmerston North Meet and Transfer: NZ $140** You will be met at Palmerston North airport and transferred to Whanganui.
+  .
-* **Assistance to obtain student visa: NZ $50** If you require the school staff to help you obtain a student visa in New Zealand (the visa itself costs $410), we charge an admin fee.
+* **Assistance to obtain student visa: NZ $60** If you require the school staff to help you obtain a student visa in New Zealand (the visa itself costs $410), we charge an admin fee.
-* **Assistance to obtain a student medical visa: NZ $50** Assistance to obtain a student medical for visa.
-If you arrive without a medical required for a student visa and ask the school staff for assistance (the medical itself costs about $370), we charge an admin fee .
+* **Assistance to obtain a student medical visa: NZ $60** Assistance to obtain a student medical for visa.
+If you arrive without a medical required for a student visa and ask the school staff for assistance (the medical itself costs approximately $370).
+We charge an admin fee .
 * **Guardian - a native-speaking guardian: NZ $2,500** who keeps parents informed and provides guidance to the student.
   It is mandatory for young students under 14 years old, and for students who have had behavioural or health issues at their previous school, to have a native-speaking guardian.